 The main focus of KS1 is to learn about Christianity and Judaism.
-As well as Judaism and Christianity, KS2 also learn about other world religions, including Buddhism and Sikhism.
+As well as Judaism and Christianity, KS2 also learn about other world religions, including Hinduism, Islam, Buddhism and Sikhism.
 The aim of the 2014 National Curriculum is question based and includes much discussion as well as research and enquiry.
+Incorporating PBS key questions, our RE curriculum is designed to equip children with the knowledge and cultural capital to succeed in life.
+This is extended through visits to a place of worship, visits from a religious expert and extracurricular activities all enriching children's learning through hands on experiences.
+It provides children with essential knowledge about world religions and different communities so that they are well-informed citizens ready for the real world, in line with their more advantaged counterparts.
 This approach takes very seriously the philosophy that children are free to make their own choices and decisions concerning religion and belief.
 Faith and Belief does not try to persuade, but rather to inform and develop the skills with which evaluation can take place.